 How this Affects Public Workers

-The creation of new benefit tiers is a common move by legislatures looking to rein in their unfunded liabilities—this was part of the reasoning in Kentucky and Texas.
+The creation of new benefit tiers is a common move by legislatures looking to rein in their unfunded liabilities within national pension benefit trends—this was part of the reasoning in Kentucky and Texas.
 (In Kentucky, the legislature also wanted to cap future liabilities; in Texas, the legislature wanted a retirement plan that would make it easier to recruit workers to state government for a 10-year or less period of time.)
 Often, these new tiers or plans have higher member contributions and lower cost-of-living adjustments.

 This affects the public workers in many ways.
 Barring an increase in their base pay, future hires can expect smaller paychecks than current public workers because more of their salary will be going to reducing the state’s pension debt.
 And with lower, or eliminated, cost-of-living adjustments, the retirement benefits those workers do earn are likely to be eroded by inflation.